 Purpose of the role

-CSM Changemakers are employed to work in partnership with programme and course teams to co-develop and co-design curricula and teaching practices in line with the college’s and university’s commitment to social justice, including anti-racism, climate justice and ethics as core aspects of the student experience. :
+CSM Changemakers are employed to work in partnership with programme and course teams to co-develop and co-design curricula and teaching practices in line with the college’s and university’s commitment to social justice, including anti-racism, climate justice and ethics as core aspects of the student experience.

+We are recruiting up to 4 Changemakers for this year’s programme, which will run between January and July 2024.
+We have identified an overarching theme for this year’s work:

+Practical methods for a justice-focused curriculum:

 in-person, digital, and blended teaching and learning.